ChangeWindows/Content/desktop/10576.md

 ### Interface
-- The context menus in start no longer use your accent color
+- The context menus in start no longer use the user's accent color
 - The title bar of WinRT apps will now take the color of the splash screen while starting
 - Some context menus have been updated